Cover Image for The Graph vs Bitquery – Solving Blockchain Data Problems

 Blockchain Support

-The Graph only supports Etheruem and IPFS.
+The Graph only supports Ethereum and IPFS.
 However, Bitquery supports more than 30 blockchains and allows you to query any of them using GraphQL APIs.

 API Support